Galuh80/Backend-Engineer-Test/Backend.md

 ```

 ## Requirements
-1. PHP
+1. Write the program using the programming language you are good at.
-1. Stick to OO fundamentals in all aspects of your code.
+1. Stick to Object Oriented fundamentals in all aspects of your code.
 1. Stick to SOLID principles.
 1. Use pre-defined [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern) whenever needed in your code.
 1. Input should be via either (whatever suits you)